Marsupilami: Belvision animation

 In 2019, it was announced that a new animated series The Marsupilamis was in development from Belgian studio Belvision.
-The new series focuses on three marsupilamis named Hope, Twister and Punch and their human friends Jade and Mica.
-It will set to air in Fall 2025 on Nickelodeon internationally.
+The new series focuses on three marsupilamis named Hope (voiced by Magali Rosenzweig), Twister and Punch (both voiced by Jérémy Prévost) and their human friends Jade (voiced by Natalie Lander) and Mica (voiced by Alex Ryan).
+The series features 52 11-minute episodes, and began airing in 2026 on Nickelodeon internationally.

 Movies

-Houba!
-On the Trail of the Marsupilami is a live-action, animated, comedy adventure film directed by Alain Chabat and released in 2012.
+In 2012, a French live-action comedy film titled Houba!
+On the Trail of the Marsupilami directed by Alain Chabat was released.
 Chabat himself stars in the movie alongside Jamel Debbouze, Frédéric Testot, Géraldine Nakache, Lambert Wilson, Patrick Timsit, Liya Kebede, Aïssa Maïga and The Great Khali.
 Though Marsupilami and his family are featured prominently, the movie features new characters rather than any of the established cast from the comics or television shows.
 The central focus is on French reporter Dan Geraldo (Chabat) and Palombian vet Pablito Camaron (Debbouze), whose name humorously translates to Little Pablo Shrimp, as they go searching for the indigenous Paya people led by Queen Paya (Kebede).
 The duo end up in a complicated plot involving the Marsupilami, an evil botanist (Testot) who discovers the elixir of youth, and a major, (Timsit) whom the botanist teams up with to overthrow the Palombian president (Wilson) and said president's love for Celine Dion.

+In 2025, a second French live-action movie came out under the title of Marsupilami.
+The film was directed by Philippe Lacheau, who also starred in it alongside Jamel Debbouze, Tarek Boudali, Élodie Fontan, Julien Arruti and Jean Reno.